destroyercreator/lunchwhistle/README.md

 # Lunch Whistle

-This project implements an automated break timer using a WeMos D1 mini (ESP8266) and a relay to trigger a train whistle.
+This project implements an automated break timer using a WeMos D1 mini ESP32 and a relay to trigger a train whistle.
 A small web interface allows configuration of the whistle times.

 ## Building
-Use the Arduino IDE or PlatformIO with the ESP8266 core.
+Use the Arduino IDE or PlatformIO with the ESP32 core.
 Copy `src/main.cpp` into your sketch and provide your WiFi credentials.
+Connect the relay to GPIO5 (labeled `D1` on the board).

 ## Usage
 1. Flash the code to the WeMos D1 mini.